 Is the Saville Assessment hard?

 Saville assessments are designed to challenge you.
-Generally speaking, if you're a suitable candidate for the role you should have no problem in completing the tasks at hand, but time constraints and the pressure of performing well add to their complexity.
+Generally speaking, if you're a suitable candidate for the role you should have no problem completing the tasks at hand, but time constraints and the pressure of performing well add to their difficulty level.
 As such, solid preparation should be a top priority.

 How are Saville tests scored?

 Saville tests have a complex scoring system.
-For aptitude tests, as well as receiving a total score for every correct answer, you'll also be scored for your accuracy, speed and caution.
+For psychometric assessments, as well as receiving a total score for every correct answer, you'll also be scored for your accuracy, speed, and caution.
 These scores make up your final report, so employers have a comprehensive overview of your performance.

 The Wave personality questionnaire uses an in-depth profiling strategy based on psychological principles.